PayDece/paydece-contracts/docs/PaydeceEscrowV5.md

 - The appeal system allows disputes to be resolved transparently.
 - The contract uses `ReentrancyGuard` to prevent reentrancy attacks.
 - All transfers use `SafeERC20` for greater security.

----

-## Contact and Support
-For questions or support, contact the Paydece team.